GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 -	The private key is always stored on a device and never shared or exported, making it extremely hard to compromise.
 -	The public key is shared with people or things like websites.

-The FIDO Alliance is supporting a new capability which is colloquially called a passkey.
+The FIDO Alliance is supporting a new capability colloquially called a passkey.
 A passkey is a term similar to a "password" but describes a FIDO-generated key pair.
-A form of passkey is sharable across devices and platforms and even with other people.
-This form of cross-device or multi-device passkeys should only be considered as a public user option and further analyzed for workforce use cases.
+A passkey is sharable across devices and platforms and even with other people.
+Cross-device or multi-device passkeys should only be considered as a public user option and further analyzed for workforce use cases.
 This is an evolving capability, so it will not be discussed further.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-An authenticator leveraging public key cryptography is more resilient to phishing and credential attacks due to this design.
+Due to this design, an authenticator leveraging public key cryptography is more resilient to phishing and credential attacks.
 There are some unique considerations in deciding between PKI and FIDO2.

 Table 02.
 Advantages and disadvantages of PKI and FIDO2
  <table class="usa-table usa-table">